Apian-Framework/Beam.Unity/README.md

 Oh, also: don't drive off the edge of the grid.

-## Installing / Building
+## **Installing / Building**

 This is a Unity 3D project and so you will have to have Unity 3D installed.
 The easiest way to get all of the sources necessary is to clone the [Beam-Releases repo](https://github.com/Apian-Framework/Beam-Releases) and follow the instructions there.

-## Gameplay
+## **Gameplay**

 When you first art the game you will probably want to practice.
-So clock on "Practice" and you will be put in a local-only arena where you can home your skills,
+So click on "Practice" and you will be put in a local-only arena where you can hone your skills.

+### **Driving**

+ - To turn your bike use the keyboard arrow keys or click on the lower-left and lower-right quadrants of the screen.

+ - To cycle through the camera views, press the spacebar or click on the upper-middle of the screen.

+ - In "target" view cycle through other bikes using the "Z" and "X" keys or clicking on the upper-left and upper-right of the screen.

+ - In "follow" view look left and right using the "Z" and "X" keys or clicking on the upper-left and upper-right of the screen.

+- Note that you cannot control the speed of your bike.

+### **Other controls**

+- Clicking on the score display a the lower left or pressing the "S" key will toggle its full display.

+- Clicking on the menu icon at the lower right allows you to exit practice or adjust the game volume.